Ramkumar175/annotell-python/annotell-input-api/README.md

 ## [1.0.4] - 2021-04-26
 ### Added
 - Added support for providing metadata in the form of a flat KV-pair both on an input-level for all input types, as well as on a frame-level for all sequential input types.
-- Added new field in the Input class, view_link.
-If the Input was successfully created it will contain an URL to view the input in the Annotell app.

 ### Changed
 - Made SensorSpecification Optional for all input types